Light Higgsinos for electroweak naturalness in mirage-mediated high-scale supersymmetry: Higgs Sector in Mirage Mediation

 Let us now examine how light the Higgsino can be in the mirage mediation scheme.
-In the MSSM, the gauge coupling unification can successfully be attained in the absence of heavy threshold corrections if the sparticle spectrum satisfies the following relation~\cite{Krippendorf:2013dqa,Jeong:2017hgz}:
+In the MSSM, the gauge coupling unification can successfully be attained in the absence of heavy threshold corrections if the sparticle spectrum satisfies the following relation~\cite{Krippendorf:2013dqa,Jeong:2017hgz}:\footnote{ If high-scale threshold corrections are sizable, the gauge coupling unification can accommodate a much wider spectrum of sparticle masses~\cite{Ellis:2017erg}, allowing for lighter Higgsinos than required by the relation~(\ref{mu-gut}).
+In such a case, however, the mirage-mediated pattern of sparticle masses is spoiled, making it difficult to suppress the up-type Higgs soft mass at low-energy scales.
+See Appendix~\ref{sec:threshold_corr} for details. }

 with $m_H$ being the heavy Higgs doublet mass.
-The scale parameter $m_\ast$ determines the precision of the gauge couplings unification.
+The scale parameter $m_\ast$ determines the precision of the gauge coupling unification.
 It should be above a few hundred GeV and below $10$~TeV to achieve the unification within a deviation of a few percent.
 As a consequence of the relation, for mirage mediation with $\alpha=2$ and the modular weights given by the relation~(\ref{ni}), we find the Higgsino mass as

 assuring the gauge coupling unification at $M_{\rm GUT}\sim 10^{16}$~GeV.
 Therefore, mirage mediation can be realized in high-scale SUSY while accommodating light Higgsinos, even around the weak scale.
 In high-scale SUSY with light Higgsinos, the lightest neutralinos and the lightest chargino are dominated by the Higgsino components, and their mass difference is estimated by